ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/src/pages/server-side-model-row-stores/index.md

 So when is it best to use Partial Store?
 And when is it best to use Full Store?

 Use Full Store when all of the data comfortable fit's inside the browsers memory.
 It is possible to present big data inside an application using a combination of Full Store and Row Grouping.
 For example a dataset could have 10 million rows, however due to grouping only 200 rows are brought back at any group level - in this case Full Store would work fine.

 Use Partial Store when all of the data at a particular group level will not comfortably fit inside the browsers memory.
 For example a dataset with 10 million rows with no grouping applied would not fit inside a browsers memory, thus Partial Store would be needed to view it.

 ## Partial Store Restrictions

-The Partial Store comes with one advantage - it can manage an very large (partial?) amount of data.
+The Partial Store comes with one advantage - it can manage a very large amount of data by breaking it into blocks and using infinite scrolling to load the blocks as the users scrolls.
 However it comes with the following restrictions.

 - ### In Grid Sorting
     Because data is read back in blocks from the Partial Store, the grid cannot sort the data, as it does not have all the data loaded.
+All sorting must be done on the server.

 - ### In Grid Filtering
     Because data is read back in blocks from the Partial Store, the grid cannot filter the data, as it does not have all the data loaded.
+All filtering must be done on the server.

+- ### Updating Data
+    Updating data in the grid using [Transactions](../server-side-model-transactions/) is not supported by the Partial Store.

+    This is because applying updates would potentially move rows between blocks, which would not be possible if all blocks are not loaded.

-- ### Live Data
+- ### Changing Data
-    If data is live with regards inserts and deletes, this will cause problems with the Partial Store.
+    If data on the server is changing with regards inserts and deletes, this will cause problems with the Partial Store.
 This is because data is read back from the server in blocks.
     If the data is changing such that the data in each block changes, then the Partial Store will get incorrect rows.
 For example consider the following scenario: